GE Contemplates Dismantling Major Division

 Mr. Flannery has been working to streamline the once far-reaching GE Capital unit and focus it on providing financing for GE's industrial operations, such as jet engines and MRI machines.
 He expressed frustration at the review's results while saying the actions would restore GE Capital ratios to appropriate levels.

-GE shares slid 3% in early trading Tuesday, to just above $18.
+GE shares slid 3.6% in afternoon trading Tuesday to $18.09, down more than 40% from a year ago.
 Wall Street was braced for the charge, which GE had said would exceed $3 billion.
 The company is slated to report its fourth-quarter financial results next week.

-GE's looming charge is one of the biggest yet in a corner of the insurance industry that has reeled from pricing miscalculations made decades ago.
-About 7.3 million of the policies are in consumers' hands, some with generous lifetime benefits.

-Insurers have taken $10.5 billion in pretax charges against their earnings in recent years to boost reserves for future claims, according to analysts at investment bank Evercore ISI.

 Write to Thomas Gryta at thomas.gryta@wsj.com